inno-v/Proxy.js/Readme.md

 The cache elimination strategy is LRU, and the storage implementation itself is abstract, it means, rather than three drivers we provide(Memory, Redis, Disk), you can implement your own driver yourselves.

-We choose Redis to store the LRU information and one of the storage driver, it's extremely fast.
+We choose Redis to store our LRU information, and to be one of our storage driver, it's extremely fast.

 ## Why?